Trilonka/MiniMessanger/README.md

-# beginnings
+# MiniMessanger
-It is my beginnings projects
+It is my first mini messanger.